 “Papa is improving, but he is not yet well enough to bring a halt to Mama’s manipulations, and, in truth, I feared speaking to him of this matter.
 He would insist upon leaving his bed before Doctor French says it is safe.
 However, I have recruited Mary to watch over him, and I have made some bit of explanation to our sister.
 She has promised her silence unless we meet difficulties.”

 “You realize our mother will be enraged by our actions?”
 Jane asked in tentative tones.

 “I shall be viewed as the architect of this plan,” Elizabeth said with a shrug of resignation.
 She often knew her mother’s disfavor.
 Fanny Bennet rarely had a kind word for her second daughter.
 “But better Mrs. Bennet’s temper than a lifetime of drudgery with Mr. Collins in a cottage in Kent, bowing and scraping to know the pleasure of his benefactor.
 Papa calls the man an obvious twit.
-I am not certain that Mr. Bennet has ever met the man, but Papa considered Mr. Collins’s father a candidate for Bedlam.
+I am not certain Mr. Bennet has ever met the man, but Papa considered Mr. Collins’s father a candidate for Bedlam.
 Naturally, he would transfer his opinion of the late Mr. Collins to his son.”